Gusli

-The gusli (гусли, /ru/, гусла, husla) is the oldest East Slavic multi-string plucked instrument, belonging to the zither family, due to its strings being parallel to its resonance board.
+The gusli (гусли, /ru/) or husla (гусла, husla) is the oldest East Slavic multi-string plucked instrument, belonging to the zither family, due to its strings being parallel to its resonance board.
 Its roots lie in Veliky Novgorod in the Novgorodian Republic.
-It has its relatives in Europe and throughout the world: kantele in Finland, kannel in Estonia, kanklės in Lithuania, kokles in Latvia, Zither in Germany, citera in the Czech Republic, and psalterium in France.
+It has its relatives in Europe and throughout the world: kantele/kannel in Finland, kannel in Estonia, kanklės in Lithuania, kokles in Latvia, Zither in Germany, citera in the Czech Republic, and psalterium in France.
 Furthermore, the kanun has been found in Arabic countries, and the autoharp, in the United States.
 It is also related to such ancient instruments as Chinese gu zheng, which has a thousand-year history, and its Japanese relative koto.
 A stringed musical instrument called guslim is listed as one of the Me in ancient Sumer.